Honda XR100R

-The Honda XR100R is a four-stroke off-road motorcycle introduced in 1985, four years after the introduction of the XR100.
+The XR100R is a four-stroke off-road motorcycle introduced in 1985, four years after the introduction of the XR100.
 It has become popular for learning riders.
 It was changed little over its two decade production run.

 Mechanical details

 Engine

 This bike was built to handle both racing and harsh terrain riding.
 The engine was a 99 cc single cylinder air-cooled system.
 The compression ratio was 9.4:1 and the bore and stroke were 2.1 inches by 1.8 inches.
 The whole configuration adds up to about a 10 hp output.
 This gave the bike a friendly power curve but also plenty of torque and power for the beginner or smaller sized rider.

 Aesthetics

 Debuting in orange in 1985, the color of the XR100 changed over the years as following; 1987 white front and rear fenders, and other subtle color changes followed and years to come.
 Since the bike debuted, the most notable difference between it and the standard XR100 is the use of the single coil-over adjustable Honda Pro-Link swing-arm suspension system instead of the older twin single coil-over shocks.
 The gas tank shifted from metal to plastic, design of the plastics changed slightly over the years.